 Hans-Jacob Schmidt (M.A.R. ’18) is a visual artist working with performance, sculpture, and text.
 He received a M.F.A. in sculpture from Yale University in 2015, as well as a B.A. in art practice from Goldsmiths College, University of London.
 Beyond showing his own work internationally, he has taught sculpture at California State University, Los Angeles, and most recently worked in the education department of the Museum of Contemporary Art, Los Angeles.
 Using the genealogy of Christ, his most recent work engages questions of image ethics, non-representation, and failed identity formations.

-David Simon (M.M. organ ‘17) was born in Toronto and first studied music at St. Michael’s Cathedral Choir School.
+David Simon (D.M.A. organ ’23) was born in Toronto and first studied music at St. Michael’s Cathedral Choir School.
 His interests in sacred choral and organ music have led him to study at Yale where he is working towards the M.M. degree in organ with the church music studies certificate.

-Janet Yieh (M.M. organ ’17) a native of Alexandria, Virginia, is a graduate of the Juilliard School (B.M.
-Organ ’15) and former assistant organist of Trinity Wall Street in New York.
-Memorable recent performances for her include a Pipedreams national radio broadcast from Alice Tully Hall at Lincoln Center, Carnegie Hall with NOVUS NY orchestra, and solo recitals at St. Thomas Church, Fifth Ave, Washington National Cathedral and St. John’s Cathedral in Taipei.
-She has appeared as harpsichordist with the Trinity Baroque Orchestra and premiered new music for the organ.
-With Presbyterian and Anglican roots, Janet particularly loves church music and working with choirs and currently serves as organ scholar at Trinity Church on the Green.
-Janet looks forward to the many collaborative learning opportunities at the ISM and hopes to explore the role of sacred music in liturgy and worship from new perspectives.
+Janet Yieh (M.M. organ ’17, M.M.A. organ ’18) a native of Alexandria, Virginia, is thrilled and grateful to return to the Yale ISM.
+Janet is a graduate of the Juilliard School (B.M.’15) and her former posts include Organ Scholar at Trinity on the Green in New Haven and Assistant Organist at Trinity Wall Street in New York.
+Her recent performances include a Pipedreams national radio broadcast from Lincoln Center, Carnegie Hall with NOVUS NY orchestra, and solo recitals at Washington National Cathedral and St. John’s Cathedral in Taipei.
+She is a member of the Association of Anglican Musicians and co-chair of the American Guild of Organists’ Young Organist board.
+With Presbyterian and Anglican roots, Janet loves church music and working with choirs and currently serves as Organ Scholar at Christ Church in New Haven, and Organist/Choir director for Berkeley Divinity School.